 - 1.4 EXPLAINING ANXIETY FROM A CHRISTIAN PERSPECTIVE TO OTHER CHURCH MEMBERS

-- 1.5 WHY MANY DON’T SHARE THEY STRUGGLE WITH ANXIETY
+- 1.5 WHY MANY DON’T SHARE THEIR STRUGGLE WITH OVERCOMING ANXIETY

 - 1.6 ANXIETY FROM A CHRISTIAN PERSPECTIVE IS HARD TO TALK WITHIN THE CHRISTIAN COMMUNITY